 … unless the morning fog covers the surrounding countryside with its white candy floss.

 Estremoz has excellent restaurants like the wonderful Alecrim with its innovative take on the traditional portuguese cuisine or Mercearia Gadanha which combines the restaurant with a superbly equipped wine and gourmet shop.
+More recently, Larau Restaurante has added a much needed fish and seafood dimension to the already excellent restaurant scene.

 Every Saturday there’s a huge market with an improbable mix of antiques and local fruit and vegetables.
 Antique dealers come from as far as Lisbon or nearby Spanish towns to sell everything from colourful tinplate containers for olive oil to huge marble fountains.
 The meet with local farmers who traditionally come to town on Saturdays to sell their fresh products on the marketplace.